 1Department ofMedical Physics & Biomedical Engineering, School of Medicine, Kermanshah University of Medical Sciences, Kermanshah, Iran

-2Department of Medical physics and Radiation Sciences, School of Para Medicine, Lorestan University of Medical Sciences, Khorramabad, Iran
+2Department of Medical Physics, Lorestan University of Medical Sciences, Khorramabad, Iran

 3Department of Medical Physics & Biomedical Engineering, School of Medicine, Kermanshah University of Medical Sciences, Kermanshah, Iran